alyoawesome/Educational-Planner/README.md

-# Space Escape
+# Educational Planner

 ## CPSC 210 – *Personal Project*

-This application is a game where the user plays as a spaceship trying to escape from an enemy base.
-There will be enemy spaceships shooting projectiles, and asteroids falling down that will try to damage the player.
-To defend themselves, the player can shoot projectiles from their spaceship, move in all directions
+This application is an educational planner that allows students to keep track of their overall averages in their course using the grades they input from each of the course's assignments.

-(up, down, left, and right), and will be able to gain back their health by collecting health pickups that fall occasionally.
-After a set amount of time, a boss will spawn and have significantly better stats than the enemy spaceships.
-Once the player defeats the boss, the player will have escaped the enemy base and beat the game.
+This project is of interest to me because I'm aware that some schools may not offer software that allows their students to track their progress and evaluate their academic weak points.
+In today's educational environment, being able to keep track of your grades and continuously improve academically is crucial to getting accepted into a good university, which may eventually help in procuring a successful career.

-This game can be played by **anyone**, but will mostly be targeted towards children because the game mechanics will not be too advanced and older players may find the game to be boring as a result.
-This project is of interest to me because I've always wanted to code a space-themed game but was not sure how to start.
-I believe that this personal project is the perfect opportunity to help me achieve this goal.
+This application can be used by **any** student that wants to keep track of their academical progress, but will mostly be targeted towards students that don't already have grade tracking software provided by their school because their school's application may offer other features more specific to their students.

 ## User Stories:
-- As a user, I want to be able to shoot projectiles from my spaceship
+- As a user, I want to be able to add any assignment to my courses
-- As a user, I want to be able to move my spaceship up, down, left, and right
+- As a user, I want to be able to input a grade for each of my assignments
-- As a user, I want to be able to add health to my player when I collect health pickups
+- As a user, I want to be able to input a specific name for each of my assignments (Eg: Project, Midterm, Homework)
--  As a user, I want to be able to destroy asteroids using my projectiles
+- As a user, I want to be able to see the overall average for my course based on the grades of all of my assignments for that course